sudhirslab/Azure-Developers-Bootcamp/AZ-204/04-AzureCosmosDB/lab-instructions.md

+## Developing Solution using Azure Cosmos DB

 ---
 lab:
 az204Title: "Lab 04: Construct a polyglot data solution"
 az204Module: "Learning Path 04: Develop solutions that use Cosmos DB storage"
 ---

-# Lab 04: Construct a polyglot data solution
+### Lab 04: Construct a polyglot data solution

-## Microsoft Azure user interface
+### Microsoft Azure user interface

 Given the dynamic nature of Microsoft cloud tools, you might experience Azure UI changes that occur after the development of this training content.
 As a result, the lab instructions and lab steps might not align correctly.